rajatmodi62/OccludedActionBenchmark/README.md

 ```
 you can place your own image in the `codebase/codebase_islands/` directory and rename it accordingly.
 Please feel free to raise an issue [here](https://github.com/rajatmodi62/OccludedActionBenchmark/issues) if you face any sort of troubles.
 This repo is just maintained by a small student: i will try to get to your issue whenever i can.
 Thanks for your kind understanding.

 **t-sne too slow**: visualization relies on t-sne. it parallelizes on a cpu but is too slow. [tsne-cuda](https://github.com/CannyLab/tsne-cuda) is good, but doesnt work beyond 2 components.
 But, the mechanism presented above projects it to 3 dimensions.
 The general principle is same as entropy in thermodynamics: the more dimensions you can visualize, the more you see.
 I could only think of a 3D visualization: treat the vectors as an image.
-Maybe, i will write a faster variant of tsne on cuda later, when i get time.
+Maybe, i will write a faster variant of tsne on cuda later on, when i get time.
 ## What is wrong with capsules?

 >" The fundamental weakness of capsules is that they use a mixture to